 prevented from contacting their victim in any way for up to one year.

-The Court can also award domestic violence victims the residence, child
+The Court can also award domestic violence victims the residence,

-he or she can immediately be arrested for violating the order.
+she can immediately be arrested for violating the order.

 You Deserve Deserve to Feel Safe